suchan5/Project-2/README.md

 ![Safari issue](img/safari_issue.png)

 This issue still remains unresolved.
-###### There is error detected on IE 11, whereby the interface designed are not displayed and JavaScript does not function properly.
+###### There is another error detected on IE 11, whereby the interface designed are not displayed and JavaScript does not function properly.
 For example, for the Search Character section, the texts are displayed vertically and the search bar is not expanded fully, search funtions are not working.
 ![IE11 issue 1](img/IE_issue1.jpeg)
 ![IE11 issue 2](img/IE_issue2.jpeg)